Millennial. Californian. Episcopalian. Introvert. Pastor. Pilgrim. Chaplain. Co-learner. &c.

 My path through life means living as a pastor.
 My spiritual practice finds fulfillment in supporting others along the way.

+I’ve made pilgrimage to Canterbury, the Navajo land, Black Rock City, and the Holy Lands.
+And I’ve made pilgrimage to boulevards and bars and hills and homes.
 When I was a kid, my mom always said the vacation starts when we leave our driveway, not just when we arrive.
 Pilgrims are people who make travel sacred–attributing spiritual value to places, and cultivating mindfulness of the sacred from the moment of setting out.

 Along with seminary, my chaplaincy formation was a life changing experience.
 I spent 15 months in Clinical Pastoral Education (CPE) serving as a hospital chaplain, navigating others’ anxiety and grief, and learning how to do the same for myself with the support of a chaplain peer group.
+My work continues in the context of parish ministry as I visit people in the hospital and as I strive to bring healing into situations of tension and anxiety.

 I think every experience is an opportunity to learn something.
 Wondering what I can learn is the doorway to managing stress as well as charting a course for growth and health.